 Can my paladin use a smite spell along with Divine Smite?
 As in, I cast wrathful smite, hit, then use Divine Smite on the same attack?
 Yes, you can use Divine Smite on the same weapon attack that benefits from a smite spell, such as wrathful smite-as long as the attack you make after casting the smite spell is a melee weapon attack.
 Divine Smite doesn't work with any other kind of attack.

 [NEW] Can a paladin use Divine Smite when they hit using an unarmed strike?
-No. Divine Smite requires a melee attack using a weapon.
-The rules don't consider unarmed strikes to be weapons.
+No. Divine Smite isn't intended to work with unarmed strikes.